OfficeDev/office-store-docs/docs/checklist.md

 For example, for an add-in available on iOS, you will need to have your Apple ID in your Partner Center account settings page.

 Note that Outlook is the only Office product that supports Android.
-Learn how to configure this in Partner Center before you submit here [LINK]
+Learn how to configure this in Partner Center before you submit here.

 ### ✅ Step 5: If your add-in requires additional purchases from third party services or SaaS offers, provide testing information for these services